Brewers LHP Suter to have Tommy John surgery, out for year

 ”We’re always going to consider what’s next and what happens next,” Counsell said. ”But we’ve got five guys right now, those are our five guys and we’re in good shape right now.”

-Suter was put on the 10-day disabled list and right-hander Felipe Lopez was recalled from Triple-A Colorado Springs.
+Suter was put on the 10-day disabled list and right-hander Jorge Lopez was recalled from Triple-A Colorado Springs.